BushmanLab/INSPIIRED/README.md

 We recommend the free virtualbox software (http://www.virtualbox.org)  to install and run the virtual machine.
 The virtual machine has a single user account 'inspiired' using the password 'inspiired1'.
 The INSPIIRED software
 can be found in the inspiired user's home directory.
-In order to run the demo data set, 16GB of memory should be
+In order to run the demo data set, at least 16GB of memory should be
 allocated to the virtual machine.